Nikola Kasabov: Evolving connectionist systems

-Spiking neural networks
+Spiking neural networks and the brain-inspired NeuCube architecture

 Kasabov's work on spiking neural networks (SNN) led to the development of new methodologies like the NeuCube theoretical framework for brain-inspired computation.
 He extended ECOS principles to comprehend spatio-temporal brain data via spike representation, featuring a 3D SNN structure trained with brain-inspired rules, facilitating interpretable connectivity models and offering fast, low-power processing ideal for real-time applications like human prosthetic control.
 He also presented deSNN, a dynamic evolving spiking neural network method, for incremental learning of spatio-temporal streaming data, used in the NeuCube system, and employed the NeuCube brain-inspired SNN architecture for moving object recognition, using dynamic vision sensors (DVS) to convert object data into spikes and achieving superior accuracy on benchmark data.
 Furthermore, alongside colleagues, he introduced SPAN (Spike Pattern Association Neurons) algorithms to train spiking neurons for precise spike sequence generation in response to specific input patterns.

 In a paper that received the 2016 Neural Networks Best Paper Award, Kasabov proposed novel algorithms for deep learning of spatio-temporal data.
 He devised a personalized modeling method using SNN, which was later patented, integrating static and dynamic data, demonstrated in air pollution and drug addiction treatment prediction, outperforming other machine learning methods with a 94% accuracy.
 Additionally, he developed personalized modeling methods with brain-inspired SNN, achieving accurate prediction in EEG data and high predictive accuracy for dementia and AD onset using MRI longitudinal data, as well as proposed an original method for fMRI data learning and visualization with brain-inspired SNN.

 With Simei Gomes Wysoski and Lubica Benuskova, Kasabov developed an SNN method integrating audio and visual data, surpassing other methods in decision-making tasks.
 He presented a quantum interpretation of spikes and a probabilistic spiking neuron model, alongside a quantum-inspired evolutionary optimization method for SNN, enabling faster convergence of solutions.
 His team also pioneered SNN models for understanding brain processes through ERP data, predicting treatment responses in schizophrenic patients, and learning EEG data for building brain-computer interfaces, by introducing SNN integration of time, space, and orientation data with oiSTDP.

+Expanded Research and Projects

+In recent years, Kasabov has continued to advance brain-inspired artificial intelligence through the development and application of spiking neural network frameworks that extend his earlier work on evolving connectionist systems (ECOS).

+His research group at the Knowledge Engineering and Discovery Research Institute (KEDRI) at Auckland University of Technology is actively developing NeuCube-based systems for real-time multisensory modelling and predictive data analysis, enabling applications across environmental monitoring, health, and complex sensor networks.

+Kasabov’s research has also contributed to the integration of quantum-inspired elements with innovation in combining neural and quantum computation principles.

+A further recent contribution attributed to Kasabov involves the eXCube2 framework, abrain-inspired explainable AI model based on NeuCube for emotion recognition from audio, visual, and multimodal data.